oncody/civ-board-game-2010/README.md

   * Wonders are not immune to blockades either.
 While an enemy figure remains in the same square as a wonder’s marker, the special ability on the wonder’s card cannot be used and the culture produced by its marker cannot be collected.

 ### Start of Turn Phase
-* Turn phase 1
-* One at a time
 * Advance first player token
   * Skip the first turn of the game
 * Start of turn abilities
   * Do not include squares blockaded by an enemy army or scout figure
+  * Social policy card
+  * Great person card (if playing with this optional rule)
+  * Wonder card
+  * Government
   * Convert a scout into a city and adopt a new social policy
 * Change government
   * Change to a government unlocked last turn
   * Change to anarchy for a turn (then next turn you can change to any government)
   * Change to any government you have unlocked (requires you to have been in anarchy for a turn)
-* Invest a coin (if playing with investments)
+* Invest a coin (if playing with this optional rule)
   * Can only invest coin tokens
   * Can not invest coins printed on the map, printed on tech cards, or printed on buildings
   * Lower your economy/coin dial by 1